-Students who begin the MLIS degree in Fall 2009 (September 2009) or after are required to submit an e-portfolio.
-The e-portfolio should include all the following items:
+Each graduating student is required to submit an E-Portfolio.
+The E-Portfolio should include all the following items:

 - A Reflective Essay